 OnePath Funds Management Limited (ABN 21 003 002 800 AFSL 238342) is the issuer of this information.
 The issuer is a wholly owned subsidiary of Australia and New Zealand Banking Group Limited (ABN 11 005 357 522) (ANZ).
 ANZ is an authorised deposit taking institution (Bank) under the Banking Act 1959 (Cth).
 Although the issuer is owned by ANZ it is not a Bank.
 Except as described in the relevant Product Disclosure Statement (PDS), an investment with the issuer is not a deposit or other liability of ANZ or its related group companies and none of them stands behind or guarantees the issuer or the capital or performance of your investment.
 Your investment is subject to investment risk, including possible repayment delays and loss of income and principal invested.
-This information is current as at 2 December 2013 but may be subject to change.
-The information is of a general nature and does not take into account your personal needs, financial circumstances or objectives.
-Before acting on this information, you should consider the appropriateness of the relevant PDS and product updates available at onepath.com.au or by calling Customer Services for a free copy on 133 665.
+This information, you should consider the appropriateness of the information, having regard to your needs, financial circumstances and objectives.
+You should read the relevant PDS and product updates available at onepath.com.au or by calling Customer Services for a free copy on 133 665.